-Metaphor Therapy consists of guiding the person in altering how they think about what they fear.
+Metaphor therapy is the modern therapy.
+It consists of guiding you to alter how you think about what you fear.
 By changing the image of your fear, you change the fear itself.

-Once the person has changed how they visualise their fear they are then invited to think about a situation where they might have had the fear in the past and to test their reaction now.
-Usually the only reaction is surprise that they don't feel anything now, or a slight feeling of uneasiness.
-If that is the case the procedure is repeated until the phobia is totally gone.
+Once you have changed how you visualise your fear, you will be invited to think about a situation where you might have had the fear in the past.
+This is to test your reaction now.
+Usually the only reaction is surprise that you don't feel anything now, or a slight feeling of uneasiness.
+If that is the case the procedure is repeated until your phobia is totally gone.

-A second set of visualisations are used to transform the threat into something else.
-This alters the way your mind perceives the phobia object and at the same time deals with similar objects.
+A second set of visualisations is used to transform the threat into something else.
+This alters the way your mind perceives the phobia object, and at the same time deals with similar objects.

 This process engages your imagination in situations where they would normally encounter the phobia.
 The situation is described but in the visualisation you sees yourself acting naturally and normally with the phobia object.
 The purpose of this is to rebuild your confidence and to make sure that all trace of the phobia is gone.